kyungjae-lee/engineers-notebook/operating-systems/operating-systems-overview.md

   * System calls are generally available as routines written in C and C++.

   * Even a simple task may involve a lot of system calls.
 There are thousands of system calls that are executed per second during the execution of certain program in your system.

+* **I/O bound process vs. CPU bound process**

+  - **I/O bound** refers to a condition in which the time it takes to complete a computation is determined principally by the period spent waiting for input/output operations to be completed.
+This is the opposite of a task being CPU bound.
+  - **CPU-bound** (or **compute-bound**) refers to when the time for a computer to complete a task is determined principally by the speed of the central processor.